imagekitio/docs-keep-a-changelog/limits-and-troubleshooting/limits.md

 ## Video limits

-Video real-time manipulation and optimization service in Beta release.
+Video real-time manipulation and optimization service is in Beta release.
 Refer to [limits](../features/video-transformation/#limitations-of-the-beta-release) before using in production.